jdelpizzo/cuhackit2019/README.md

 Building query

 Dependencies:
-  Bluetool, python-dbus, tcpbridge, sqlite3, bash
+  python 2.7, Bluetool, python-dbus, tcpbridge, sqlite3, bash

 we suggest DB Browser for SQLite to read the databases